guardian/security-hq/hq/markdown/guardduty-sechub-common-problems.md

 ## Buckets serving assets for the website e.g. images, static files.
 You should *never* use an S3 bucket to serve public assets to users directly - instead you should use a CDN such as Fastly or CloudFront.
-If you are using CloudFront, it should be straightforward to make your bucket private so that it can only be accessed via CloudFront.
+If you are using CloudFront, make your bucket private so that it can only be accessed via CloudFront.

 If you are using Fastly, setting up [authentication to a private bucket](https://docs.fastly.com/en/guides/amazon-s3#using-an-amazon-s3-private-bucket) is possible, but quite complicated, involving permanent AWS IAM credentials ending up in VCL.
 If you don't make the bucket